ishapiro/savta-ai/tests/README.md

 This directory contains various test files and scripts for the Savta AI application.

+**Note**: All test files should be created in this directory.
+Test files in the root directory will be moved here to maintain proper organization.

 ## Test Files

 ### SQL Test Files